 Corrado Corrias is a native of Sardegna, Italy.
 He started his career in the food industry in Rome when he was 18, working for Ciampini in Piazza Navona.
 He then moved to Chicago and managed two successful restaurants, before moving to Georgia.
 He helped open the Ritz Carlton Reynolds Plantation in 2002 shortly after marrying his wife April, a native of Madison, Ga.
 In 2010, Corrado opened his own restaurant based on the recipes of his mother, Giovanna.
 Da Corrado Ristorante has since undergone two expansions and has become a favorite with locals and tourists alike, offering everything from Baked Sea Bass in salt to authentic Italian brick oven pizzas.
-Corrado is passionate about doing his best to insure his guests are happy, well-fed, and having fun!
+Corrado is passionate about doing his best to ensure his guests are happy, well-fed, and having fun!

 Alex Davidson began his journey with no professional cooking experience but he loved cooking for family and friends in the backyard.
 After tasting his delicious food, a few friends and a church group encouraged him to open a part-time BBQ shack, and Georgia Butts BBQ was created on Oct.
 3, 2010.

-Upon leaving South Carolina for Southern California, Edward worked as executive chef at La Palapa Del Mar in Long Beach, California.
-In 2003, Edward moved to Dallas and worked at several of the most distinguished restaurants in the city.
-When he first arrived he took a job with Nana Grill under Chef David McMillan.
-He then became Sous Chef at Lola the Restaurant.
-During his tenure there, Dallas’ renowned magazine “D Magazine” voted Lola the Best in Dallas two years in a row and they received 5 stars from the “Dallas Morning News”.
-In 2006, Edward opened Kitchen 1924, where he was published in Bon Appetit as a “Rising Star Chef”.
-From there he went to Bijoux where he successfully helped the restaurant achieve 5 Stars and was voted best restaurant in 2006 by the “Dallas Morning News” and appeared in Bon Appetit Top 10.
+Edward then moved to Southern California, and was the executive chef at La Palapa Del Mar in Long Beach.
+In 2003, he moved to Dallas and worked at several of the most distinguished restaurants in the city: Nana Grill under Chef David McMillan and as sous chef at Lola the Restaurant.
+During his tenure at Lola, D Magazine voted Lola the Best in Dallas two years in a row and received five stars from the “Dallas Morning News.”
+In 2006, Edward opened Kitchen 1924 and during his time there was published in Bon Appetit as a “Rising Star Chef.”
+From there, he went to Bijoux, helping the restaurant achieve five stars, be voted as best restaurant in 2006 by the “Dallas Morning News,” and appear in Bon Appetit Top 10.

 Moore has made a name for himself on an international stage.
 For nearly a decade, Chef Moore was selected to represent the United States in international competitions including the highly regarded World Culinary Olympics in Germany.
 Overall, he has received 13 international awards and more than 30 medals domestically.